-A list of Directors of the managing agent who held office during the year can be found on page 30 of this syndicate annual report.
+A full list of the Directors of the managing agent who held office during the year can be found on page 65 of these syndicate annual accounts.

 Disclosure of information to the auditor

 The Directors of the managing agent who held office at the date of approval of this managing agent's report confirm that, so far as they are each aware, there is no relevant audit information of which the syndicate's auditor is unaware; and each Director has taken all the steps that they ought to have taken as a Director to make themselves aware of any relevant audit information and to establish that the syndicate's auditor is aware of that information.